rabssm/Radiometer/README.md

 As the Raspberry Pi needs to be mounted close to the sensor, the LED's on the Raspberry Pi should also be switched off to remove any source of extraneous light.

 ### I2C Ports and Configuration
 If using just one sensor, the sensor can be connected to the normal I2C SDA pin 3 and SCL pin 5 on the Pi's GPIO.
-The power for the sensor is connected to pin 1 (3.3V) and pin 9 (GND)
+The power for the sensor is connected to pin 1 (3.3V) and pin 9 (GND).
+See https://learn.adafruit.com/assets/95248

 If connecting more than one sensor to one RPi, we can use the dtoverlay to assign extra I2C ports on the GPIO bus.
 To do this, we add the following line(s) to the /boot/config.txt file.
 ```